ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/cloud/cloud-features.markdown

 {WARNING: Required }
 *SNMP Monitoring* IPs must be configured **after** enabling *Monitoring* feature.
 {WARNING/}

+{WARNING: Product Restart }
+Your product will be restarted automatically (node by node) to apply settings needed for feature to work properly.
+{WARNING/}

 This section allows you to specify IPs that will have access to your product using the *SNMP* protocol.